unswsecsoc/constitution/README.md

     4.6 There shall be Extraordinary General Meetings as the Executive sees fit or as petitioned under clause 4.8.
     4.7 The format, procedures, notice and quorum for an Extraordinary General Meeting shall be the same as for an Annual General Meeting, except that Executive elections will not be held unless specifically notified.
     4.8 To petition Extraordinary General Meeting fifteen (15) members or half of the club membership, whichever is the lesser, must petition the Executive in writing.
-    4.9 Such a petitioned meeting must be held within twenty­one (21) days, but no sooner than seven (7) days.
+    4.9 Such a petitioned meeting must be held within twenty-one (21) days, but no sooner than seven (7) days.
     4.10 There shall be other general meetings of the club as the Executive sees fit.

     Meetings